nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

+**Q**: Can I undo my commands?
+**A**: Currently there isn't a way to undo your commands.
+Hence, be careful before inputting in your commands!

 [[Back to Table of Contents]](#table-of-contents)

 --------------------------------------------------------------------------------------------------------------------

 # 6. Known issues

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
-The remedy is to delete the `preferences.json` file created by the application before running the application again.
+1. **Using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the application window will open off-screen.
+The remedy is to delete the `preferences.json` file created by the application and then run the application again.
-2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
-The remedy is to manually restore the minimized Help Window.
+2. **Minimizing the Help Window**: If the Help Window is minimized, and you try to reopen it (using the help command, Help menu, or F1), it will continue to stay minimized.
+To fix this, you need to manually restore the minimized Help Window.

 [[Back to Table of Contents]](#table-of-contents)